CassieShumway/blog/source/2014-04-15-typography.html.markdown

 <h3>X-Height</h3>
 <p>The height of lowercase letters are based on the height of the lowercase x.</p>

+<p>The x-height is extremely important to the overall visual design.
+If the x-height is too small, it can dramatically affect the body text of an article, making it difficult to read.
+Its best to choose typefaces with a large x-height to maintain legibility.</p>

 <h3>Baseline</h3>
 <p>Where all the letters sit.</p>